 Finland offers a limitless supply of fish, pork, potatoes, dairy products, and more.
 As a student, the country has healthy and budget-friendly food that you will enjoy.

 Also, the healthiest, safest, and most natural food comes from Finland!
 Farms producing poultry products haven’t used antibiotics since 2009.
 In addition, the purest water comes from the country thanks to its 180,000 crystal-clean bodies of water.

-If you suffer from food allergies, Finland adheres to strict EU regulation and put helpful labels on products offered at groceries.
-Additionally, several types of medications for allergies are readily available at pharmacies in Finland that require no prescription.
+If you suffer from food allergies, Finland adheres to strict EU regulations and puts helpful labels on products offered at grocery stores.
+Also, many types of allergy medicines can be bought without a prescription at pharmacies in Finland.

 Due to its multicultural background, Canada offers students a wide variety of food choices.
 Meat and fish are staples in the country, and maple syrup is the star ingredient.

 In terms of quality, less than 1%of Canadians abide by the criteria of a nutritious diet.
 It is because 75% of their supply comes from highly processed and packaged foods high in sodium, fat, and sugar.

 Recreation activities while you study in Finland vs. Canada